Quantum Statistical Mechanics and the Boundary of Modular Curves: The -system

-The invariance property ensures that these are modular functions for $G$ (written as $\GL_2(\Z)$-invariant functions on $\H\times \P$ rather than as $G$-invariant functions on $\H$).
+The invariance property replaces the $G$-modularity property ($G$-invariant functions on $\H$) with $\Gamma_N$-invariant functions on $\H\times \tilde\cP_N$.
+The constraint that the action is also well defined on the level structures, mapping $\rho\in M_2(\hat\Z)$ to $M_2(\hat\Z)$, requires restriction to an appropriate sub-semigroup of $\Gamma_N$.
 These functions are endowed with the same convolution product \eqref{AGPconvol}.